IBM Cloud Docs

 The service does not support multilingual speech synthesis

-The service does not support multilingual speech synthesis at this time.
+The service does not support multilingual speech synthesis currently.
 However, you can use customization to approximate the pronunciation of words from other languages.
 For more information, see Multilingual speech synthesis.

 27 July 2022